 We can observe these problems mainly in Sudan, South Sudan, Somalia, and Djibouti.
 Based on the 2012 world bank information, the average women’s participation in Africa reaches more than 50%.

 In order to ask a bank loan, foreign investors should pass the minimum capital requirement which is requested by the country.
-If we take Ethiopian investment proclamation as an example: it says any foreign investor to be allowed to invest shall be required to allocate a minimum capital of USD 200,000 for a single investment project.
+If we take the Ethiopian investment proclamation as an example: it says any foreign investor to be allowed to invest shall be required to allocate a minimum capital of USD 200,000 for a single investment project.

-Regarding this article about business in Africa, it only shows a general concept about what Africa looks in a side view.
+Regarding this article about business in Africa, it only shows a general concept about what Africa looks like in a side view.
 But even if all the different countries found in Africa represented by the name Africa, there is a huge gap in development, economy, natural resources, culture, political stability, an environment.